-9. Debt
+10. Debt

-On March 16, 2016, the Company entered into a Loan and Security agreement with Silicon Valley Bank that provides for \$\$15.0 million revolving credit line ("Revolving Line") and a \$7.0 million Letter of Credit ("Letter of Credit" and, together with the Revolving Line, the "Credit Agreement").
+On March 16, 2016, the Company entered into a Loan and Security agreement with Silicon Valley Bank that provides for a\$15.0 million revolving credit line ("Revolving Line") and a \$7.0 million Letter of Credit facility (together with the Revolving Line, the "Credit Agreement").
 The Credit Agreement matures onMarch 16, 2018.
 No significant debt issuance costs were incurred as part of the transaction.
-The Company is obligated to pay ongoing commitment fees at a rate equal to 25% for the Revolving Line and 1.75% for any issued letters of credit.
+The Company is obligated to pay ongoing commitment fees at a rate equal to 0.25% for the Revolving Line and 1.75% for any issued letters of credit.